wilton-iot/sanctuary/README.md

 Sanctuary is designed to work in Node.js and in ES5-compatible browsers.

+## Ramda

+[Ramda][] provides several functions which return problematic values such as `undefined`, `Infinity`, or `NaN` when applied to unsuitable inputs.
+These are known as [partial functions][].
+Partial functions necessitate the use of guards or null checks.
+In order to safely use `R.head`, for example, one must ensure that the array is non-empty:

+    if (R.isEmpty(xs)) {
+      // ...
+    } else {
+      return f(R.head(xs));
+    }

+Using the Maybe type renders such guards (and null checks) unnecessary.
+Changing functions such as `R.head` to return Maybe values was proposed in [ramda/ramda#683][], but was considered too much of a stretch for JavaScript programmers.
+Sanctuary was released the following month, in January 2015, as a companion library to Ramda.

+In addition to broadening in scope in the years since its release, Sanctuary's philosophy has diverged from Ramda's in several respects.

+### Totality

+Every Sanctuary function is defined for every value which is a member of the function's input type.
+Such functions are known as [total functions][].
+Ramda, on the other hand, contains a number of [partial functions][].

+### Information preservation

+Certain Sanctuary functions preserve more information than their Ramda counterparts.
+For example, one can determine the length of `xs` from the result of `S.tail(xs)` but not from the result of `R.tail(xs)` (since `R.tail([])` evaluates to `[]`).

+### Invariants

+Sanctuary performs rigorous [type checking][] of inputs and outputs, and throws a descriptive error if a type error is encountered.
+This allows bugs to be caught and fixed early in the development cycle.

+Ramda operates on the [garbage in, garbage out][GIGO] principal.
+Functions are documented to take arguments of particular types, but these invariants are not enforced.
+The problem with this approach in a language as permissive as JavaScript is that there's no guarantee that garbage input will produce garbage output ([ramda/ramda#1413][]).
+Ramda performs ad hoc type checking in some such cases ([ramda/ramda#1419][]).

+Sanctuary can be configured to operate in garbage in, garbage out mode.
+Ramda cannot be configured to enforce its invariants.

+### Variadic functions

+Ramda provides several functions with take any number of arguments.
+These are known as [variadic functions][].
+Additionally, Ramda provides several functions which take variadic functions as arguments.
+Although natural in a dynamically typed language, variadic functions are at odds with the type notation Ramda and Sanctuary both use, leading to some indecipherable type signatures such as this one:

+    R.lift :: (*... -> *...) -> ([*]... -> [*])

+Sanctuary has no variadic functions, nor any functions which take variadic functions as arguments.
+Sanctuary provides two "lift" functions, each with a helpful type signature:

+    S.lift2 :: Apply f => (a -> b -> c) -> f a -> f b -> f c
+    S.lift3 :: Apply f => (a -> b -> c -> d) -> f a -> f b -> f c -> f d

+### Implicit context

+Ramda provides a handful of functions for working with `this`.
+Sanctuary provides none.

+### Transducers

+Several Ramda functions act as transducers.
+Sanctuary provides no support for transducers.

+### Modularity

+Whereas Ramda has no dependencies, Sanctuary has a modular design:
+[sanctuary-def][] provides type checking, [sanctuary-type-classes][] provides Fantasy Land functions and type classes, and [sanctuary-maybe][] and [sanctuary-either][] will soon provide the Maybe and Either data types.
+Not only does this approach reduce the complexity of Sanctuary itself, but it allows these components to be reused in other contexts.

 ## Types

 Sanctuary uses Haskell-like type signatures to describe the types of